-The Altar Linen for the Chapel was given by Miss Agnes H. Goucher.
+The original Altar Linen for the Chapel was given by Miss Agnes H. Goucher, and a complete set of linens was made and given recently by Mrs. Robert Doing during her son's Freshman year.
 The Altar Book was given by Gerald Arthur Cunningham and Raymond Cunningham, of the class of 1907, in memory of their father, the Reverend Herbert N. Cunningham.
 The silver stand upon which it rests was given by Philip Edward Coyle, Jr., of the class of 1933, at the time of his graduation.
 He sold his motorcycle to buy the book rest.

-On the sides of the Chancel arch are a pair of Hymn Boards, the gift of A. Tillman Merritt, for two years Assistant Professor of Music at Trinity.
-Mr. Merritt was the first head of the Department of Music at Trinity when it was organized in 1930, and did much to lay the foundations for the music which has become such a feature of the College Chapel.
+97 On the sides of the Chancel arch are a pair of Hymn Boards, the gift of A. Tillman Merritt, for two years Assistant Professor of Music at Trinity.
+Mr. Merritt was the first head of the department of music at Trinity when it was organized in 1930, and did much to lay the foundations for the music which has become such a feature of the College Chapel.

-The Flags were presented to the College by the undergraduates in 1923 in memory of the Trinity men who lost their lives in the War.
+The Flags were presented to the College by the undergraduates in 1923 in memory of the Trinity men who lost their lives in the first World War.